How to Prepare for a Student Loan Payment Restart

 Contact your servicer

 Confirm your new payment amount, due date, and which repayment plan you are on.
-Ask about available IDR options: IBR, ICR, PAYE, or Standard.
+Ask about available IDR options.

 3